erintustin/CYA-React-Native/README.md

 SwipeRow is also used with a Touchable Opacity on the Toolkit Screen to quickly delete resources.

 ## Back-End/Server-Side
 Currently the project is utilizing a REST API hosted on a local JSON Server.
-I'm currently working on integrating with the same Express Server utilizing NodeJS and MongoDB that will serve the 'Congrats, You're Autistic' web app.
+I'm currently working on integrating with the same Express Server utilizing NodeJS and MongoDB that will serve the 'Congrats, You're Autistic' web app. <br /><br />
 The server respository can be found here: https://github.com/erintustin/CYAServer

 ## Future Goals